• Skip to primary navigation

 3. What happens during each procedure?

-• A> Each pet is physically restrained so that the mouth is kept open, sometimes by force, and a professional staff member will scale the area of the tooth that is above the gumline so that it becomes clean.
+• A> Each pet is physically restrained so that the mouth is kept open, sometimes by force, and a professional staff member will scale the area of the tooth that is above the gum line so that it becomes clean.

-• C> Prior to the procedure, the pet’s medical history and current bloodwork is reviewed and a tailored anesthetic protocol is made.
+• C> Prior to the procedure, the pet’s medical history and current bloodwork are reviewed and a tailored anesthetic protocol is made.
 An IV catheter will be put in the morning of the procedure and the pet will undergo anesthesia.
-A licensed veterinary technician will monitor the pet while he/she is under anesthesia and will first scale the teeth above and below the gumline.
+A licensed veterinary technician will monitor the pet while he/she is under anesthesia and will first scale the teeth above and below the gum line.
 X-rays will also be taken in order to see the roots.
 This will help the licensed Veterinarian determine whether the pet needs tooth extractions.
 After possible extractions, polishing of the remaining teeth will occur and the pet will be recovered.

 • A> Pets are physically restrained during each cleaning and their mouths need to be kept open which may be quite traumatic for some pets.